-If there’s a return address on the package, the mail room staff will promptly send it back with a note — “probably not from Harry and Meghan, but from the office,” Arbiter further clarifies.
-If there’s no return address, it will get donated to local hospitals or charities; Kate Middleton has followed the same protocol when her children were born.
-“The royal mail room, you can imagine, is pretty intense,” Arbiter says, with security always an important element for the safety of public figures like the royals.
+So if there’s a return address on a package sent to the palace, the mail-room staff will promptly send it back with a note–although it probably won’t come from Harry and Meghan directly, Arbiter clarifies, but from the royal office.
+No return address?
+The gift will get donated to local hospitals or charities; Kate Middleton followed the same protocol since her children were born.
+“The royal mail room, you can imagine, is pretty intense,” Arbiter says; security is paramount.

-And if you’re a brand or baby products company?
-Forget about it.
-“If they’re sent from a company, they will definitely be sent back [or donated], because the royals don’t want to be walking billboards,” Arbiter says of any brand hoping to take advantage of Markle’s influential status.
+Brands should also forget about sending free products.
+“If they’re sent from a company, they will definitely be sent back [or donated], because the royals don’t want to be walking billboards,” Arbiter says.

-One thing the royals always accept: regular mail.
+But for those who aren’t part of Markle’s inner circle, it’s best to hold off on sending gifts their way.
+That said, there is one thing the royals always accept: regular mail.
 “If people send cards congratulating them on the baby, they will get a reply at some stage.
-It may take some time, but they will get a reply, and it’s a nice way to show their appreciation,” Arbiter explains.
-At Markle’s royal wedding with Prince Harry, the pair asked well-wishers to consider donating to their favorite charities, but in this case they’re more likely to simply accept congratulations in the form of notes.
-“If people wanted to do something, that would be a nice gesture.”
+It may take some time, but they will get a reply,” Arbiter says, “and it’s a nice way to show their appreciation.”